shorepine/alles/README.md

 This assumes you're using the suggested ESP32 dev board with its pin layout.
 If you use another one, you can probably change the GPIO assignments in `alles.h`.
 Fritzing file in the `pcbs` folder of this repository, and [it's here on Aisler](https://aisler.net/p/TEBMDZWQ).
 This is a lot more stable and easier to wire up than snipping small bits of hookup wire, especially for the GAIN connection.

+## Disabling OTA for 4MB boards

+If you are using your own dev board and it has less than 8MB of flash (4MB is common), first overwwrite `alles_partitions.csv` with the contents of`alles_4mb_partitions.csv` -- this will disable the OTA firmware upgrading, but will otherwise work fine.
+The binary for Alles is almost 4MB total and OTA needs space for two copies to be stored on the flash.

 ## ESP32 Firmware

 Alles is completely open source, and can be a fun platform to adapt beyond its current capabilities.
-To build your own ESP32 firmware, [start by setting up `esp-idf`](http://esp-idf.readthedocs.io/en/latest/get-started/).
+To build your own firmware, [start by setting up `esp-idf`](http://esp-idf.readthedocs.io/en/latest/get-started/).
 If using macOS, you'll want to install the [CP210X drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) if you haven't already.
-Once you've installed esp-idf and the serial drivers if you need them, run `. ./esp-idf/export.sh`, then connect to your board over USB, clone and cd into this repository and run `idf.py -p /dev/YOUR_SERIAL_TTY flash` to build and flash to the board.
+Once you've installed esp-idf and the serial drivers if you need them, run `. ./esp-idf/export.sh`, then connect to your speaker or board over USB, clone and cd into this repository and run `idf.py -p /dev/YOUR_SERIAL_TTY flash` to build and flash to the board.

 Use `idf.py -p /dev/YOUR_SERIAL_TTY monitor` to reboot the board and see stdout/stderr.
 Use Ctrl-] to exit the monitor.

 ## Generating new FM patches or changing the PCM bank